goettl79/mesos-plugin/README.md

 	1) "Use Native Docker Containerizer" : Select this option if Mesos slave(s) are configured with "--containerizers=docker" (recommended).

-	2) "Use External Containerizer" : Select this option if Mesos slave(s) are configured with "--containerizers=external".

 ### Docker Configuration ###

 #### Volumes ####